kristoff-it/bork/README.md

 Bork will otherwise fallback to showing the emote name (eg "Kappa").

 Support for more graphics protocols will be considered in the future.
-Protocols that will not be implemented:
-- iTerm, because of abysmal performance when trying to draw even just a handful of emotes.

 ## Usage
 todo